aleshaleksey/fansys23/12-equipment-economy.md

   - [Tools and Kits](#tools-and-kits)
   - [Alchemical reagents and potions](#alchemical-reagents-and-potions)

 This chapter discusses resources, basic fantasy economy and item/equipment prices.
-Most "adventurers" need equipment, weapons and supplies in some shape and form, so they are covered here.
+Since most "adventurers" need equipment, weapons and supplies in some shape and form, they are covered here.

 ___